filakhtov/gentoo-use-docs/app-emulation/libvirt.md

 This flag should be enabled if there is a need for the `libvirt` D-Bus API.

+### dtrace
+Pass the `--with-dtrace` option to the configure script.
+Enable DTrace static probes in both the client and server code to provide an ability to analyze RPC messages that are being sent and received during the clien-server communication.

+This flag should normally be disabled, unless there is a need to perform communication tracing, e.g. for debugging purposes.

 ### firewalld
 Add the `firewalld` dependency to the `libvirtd` init script.
 Pass the `--with-firewalld` option to the configure script.
 Provide an ability for `libvirt` to place the bridge interface of a virtual network into the specified `firewalld` zone (`libvirt` by default) to apply all the rules of the zone to the virtual machine traffic.